 The SEKEM initiative was founded in 1997 to realize the vision of sustainable human development.
-Its mission is the development of the individual, society and environment through a holistic concept integrating economic, societal and cultural life.
+Its mission is the development of the individual, society, and environment through a holistic concept of integrating economic, societal and cultural life.
 SEKEM aspires to be an impulse for continuous development in all parts of life and a contribution to the development of the entire world.
 As of now, SEKEM is one of the role models that many countries look up to for their revolutionary evolution.
-If a wasteland in a desert can be developed into a farmland and home to many flora and fauna, what potential does other parts of the world hold?
+If a wasteland in a desert can be developed into a farmland and home to many flora and fauna, what potential do other parts of the world hold?

 Evolution of Sekem, Egypt through the years

 Image Credit: news.sekem.com

 Dr. Ibrahim Abouleish had a noble vision of transforming the desert by introducing nature into the barren lands.
 Isn't the power of nature incredible such that it now draws many people into Sekem?
 We can start changing our lives by introducing a piece of nature, right to our homes!

 Image Credit: hydrip.at